doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 ```
 _An output of `try print_kinds("/dev/pts")`._

+Surprisingly, we have discovered `ptmx` character device.
+We won't get into many details about its inner workings in this article, but we will explain what is the idea behind it.
-Root-owned `ptmx` is the key to how pseudo-terminal devices are created.
+Root-owned `ptmx` (pseudo-terminal multiplexer) is the key to how pseudo-terminal devices are created.

 ```
 crw--w---- 1 sweater tty  136,  0 Apr  4 21:46 0